elfry2/kami/README.md

 4. ```;``` ```t``` is mapped as a shortcut to open a new terminal buffer
 5. ```;``` ```c``` is mapped as a shortcut to close the current buffer
 6. ```NoBackground``` command is added to make it easier to turn off the background colour (useful on terminals that support translucent background)
-7. [kanagawa-dragon](https://github.com/rebelot/kanagawa.nvim) is set as the colorscheme for more comfortable late night sessions
+7. [kanagawa-dragon](https://github.com/rebelot/kanagawa.nvim) is set as the colorscheme for more comfortable late-night sessions
 8. [vim-jsx-improve](https://github.com/neoclide/vim-jsx-improve) is installed to support JSX files better
 9. [tree-sitter-blade](https://github.com/EmranMR/tree-sitter-blade) and [vim-blade](https://github.com/jwalton512/vim-blade) is installed to support Blade files better
 10. ```editor.telescope``` extra is enabled 'cuz I gave up making [fzf-lua](https://github.com/ibhagwan/fzf-lua) work on Neovide on GNOME.